altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 He twisted his body but his flank was still hit.

-"Uguuuu--!!"
+"Uguuuu--!!"<br/>

 With the rider slumping down, the horse understood it had lost and fled.
 The green bronze knights retreated in a panic too.

 Jerome lifted one hand, restraining his knights from pursuing.

 "The cannonballs will come flying if we get any closer!
-Fall back!"
+Fall back!"<br/>

 The black knights retreated.